amolabs/docs/protocol.md

 ### Downtime
-If the ratio of the validator's absence ratio, in the fixed height window `LazinessCounterWindow`, is over `LazinessThreshold`, the specfic amount of coins staked and delegated to the validator would be penalized.
-The penalty shall be distributed amont the stake holder and the delegated stake holders according to the distribution mechanism presented in [Incentive Distribution](#distribution).
+If the ratio of the validator's absence ratio, in the fixed height window `LazinessCounterWindow`, is over `LazinessThreshold`, the specific amount of coins staked and delegated to the validator would be penalized.
+The penalty shall be distributed amount the stake holder and the delegated stake holders according to the distribution mechanism presented in [Incentive Distribution](#distribution).